avarobillard/EDS223-HW1/README.md

 # Comal County, Texas Environmental Justice Analysis

-This repository contains a Quarto document with an exploration of an environmental justice topic.
-The goal of this project is manipulate vector and raster data to build multi-layer maps in R with `tmap`.
+This repository contains a Quarto document with an exploration of environmental justice.

 The project aims specifically to use EJScreen spatial data at the Census block group level to visualize environmental and social variables in Comal County, Texas.